 Researchers at Mayo Clinic are studying the effects of a tissue-derived bioactive gel they developed to improve endovascular embolization – a minimally invasive procedure used to treat bleeding blood vessels and aneurysms.

 The results of their latest preclinical study are published in the journal Advanced Materials.

 All COVID-19 news and information from Mayo Clinic is collected online in a single location.

-Tags: antibodies, bacteriophages, basic science, blood clots, CAR-T, COVID-19, discovery research, Findings, immunity, News, non-Hodgkin lymphoma, phage, Progress Updates, prosthesis, Research News Roundup, S. Vincent Rajkumar
+Tags: antibodies, bacteriophages, basic science, blood clots, CAR-T cell therapy, COVID-19, discovery research, Findings, immunity, News, non-Hodgkin lymphoma, phage, Progress Updates, prosthesis, Research News Roundup, S. Vincent Rajkumar